 This post may include affiliate links.
 Please read my disclosure policy.

 Gluten-free chicken pot pies are one thing.
 But the dairy-free chicken pot pie has been alluding me for some time.
 I gave up on the recipe when the weather got warm but the last few weeks of chill sent me back to the drawing board.

 And no mushrooms.
-I am not sure where this started.
+I am not sure where this started but I see it in pot pies all the time.
 I am totally a mushroom person but not in my pot pie.
 Go figure.

 Let’s start with the crust.
 Traditional savory pie crust needs butter.
 I have tried all the paleo and gluten/ dairy free pie crusts out there.
 Or at least it feels like it.
 I really like the full-on paleo crusts that are almond/ egg/ coconut oil.
 I also like the ones that are gluten-free flour blend/ vegan butter.

 But a chicken pot pie crust needs to be flaky and buttery.
 No exceptions.
 I settled on a blend of almond flour and gluten-free flour (with xantham gum) and dairy-free butter.
 No egg.
 The almond flour makes it feel less starchy and dense.
 But the GF flour blend makes it easier to work with.